Azure/azure-sdk-for-js/CONTRIBUTING.md

 #### Live tests

-In case you want to run the tests of the packages that use our [recorder](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/test-utils/recorder/README.md) against live resources, you will continue to run the `test` npm script, but you will need to ensure that:
+To use the `rushx test` command to run the tests against live resources, you must:

-- The environment variable `TEST_MODE` is set to `live`.
+- Set the environment variable `TEST_MODE` to `live`.
-- You must have had previously created the necessary Azure resources needed by the tests you want to execute.
+- Have had previously created the necessary Azure resources needed by the tests you want to execute.
-- You must also set the appropriate environment variables to point to these resources.
+- Also set the appropriate environment variables to point to these resources.

 The readme file in the `test` folder of each package lists the Azure resources and the environment variables needed.